williamcruzme/laravel-fcm/README.md

 <br>

-laravel-fcm is a powerful [Laravel](https://laravel.com/) package to send [Push Notifications](https://firebase.google.com/docs/cloud-messaging) to one or many devices of the user.
+laravel-fcm is a powerful [Laravel](https://laravel.com/) package to send [Push Notifications](https://firebase.google.com/docs/cloud-messaging) to all devices of one or many users.
 Being channel-based you only need to specify the `channel` in your Laravel [Notification](https://laravel.com/docs/master/notifications).

 ## Features